Matitzo/LOG-OF-MEASUREMENTS-WITH-A-STATIC-GRAVIMETER_app/README.md

 # LOG-OF-MEASUREMENTS-WITH-A-STATIC-GRAVIMETER_app

-The application allows you to fill in and calculate log of measurements witch static gravimeter in short time.
+The application allows you to calculate log of measurements (static gravimetr) in short time.
 Places with yellow headers are required to perform the calculations.
+Every raw symbolizes one position, You can add as much raws as you need.
+This app allows also to import all data to .txt file.

 ### Basic window:
 ![image](https://user-images.githubusercontent.com/100380604/177712745-0c34d35e-f4c7-4dfc-b0b2-2e93e6c027ce.png)